-Completing Question 11 in your return
+What to show in your return

-Complete this question for any interest expense you are claiming in this income tax return at Boxes 9B, 13, 14C or 15C in relation to a house, apartment, flat or other structure that could be used for residential accommodation, either short-term or long-term.
+Complete question 11 for any interest expense you are claiming in this income tax return at Boxes 10E, 13, 14C or 15C in relation to a house, apartment, flat or other structure that could be used for residential accommodation, either short-term or long-term.
 This includes if you have an arrangement to build such a structure, and bare land that could be used to build such a structure under the relevant district plan.